ncbi/BAMscale/README.md

 BAMscale is a one-step tool for either 1) quantifying and normalizing the coverage of peaks or 2) generated scaled BigWig files for easy visualization of commonly used DNA-seq capture based methods.

+## Update

+20190821: We recently added support for [RNA-seq](https://github.com/ncbi/BAMscale/wiki/Detailed-usage:-RNA-seq-coverage-tracks) data as well to create coverage tracks.
+The new method enables accurate representations of exon-intron boundaries (splicing).

+## Manuals

 In the [wiki](https://github.com/ncbi/BAMscale/wiki) page we have more detailed tutorials for: